 do-while loops as two completely distinct entities whereas they are the two faces of the same coin.

-Similarly when presenting for the first time the extension methods it is said that their purpose is to extend classes without recompiling them, which is only a relatively anecdotal point.
+Similarly, when presenting the extension methods for the first time, it is said that their purpose is to extend classes without recompiling them, which is only a relatively anecdotal point.

 for loop and the